Dealing with Pancaking Issues with My New Ileostomy

 Ahoy Julie,

 You are the first I know of to reference us as: Ostomateys.
-Very good word play.
+Very good wordplay.

 Ya got questions?
 This is the place for answers... many answers and ideas.
-Lots of experienced "First mates" from around the world gather here to share their story, provide guidance, and lend a sympathetic ear.
+Lots of experienced "First mates" from around the world gather here to share their stories, provide guidance, and lend a sympathetic ear.

 After my colostomy was installed...
 I was clueless.
 Bumbled around for months until I dropped anchor here.
 And now I DO have a clue!